zero-to-mastery/CSS_Grid_LearnGame/CONTRIBUTING.md

 - Okay.
 You want to give some hint for the players?
 Go to `Control4.js`.
 Edit the text.
 You want to change some css?
 You can customize it!
 Create a new classname.
 And put it at `Level4.css`.

 I think that's all for the guideline `How to build next stage`!
-Before you make a pull request, please make sure that if someone already developed `stage #4`.
-In that case, you should change the name of your stage, at #5 or accordingly.
+Before you make a pull request, please make sure that if someone already developed `stage #4` in the ZTM master repository.
+In that case, you should sync first and then change the name of your stage, at #5 or accordingly.

 If you have anyquestion, please leave a comment on Discord channel #group-project.